NALTP/Rules/README.md

 ___
 ### Article VI - Maps

-#### Section A - The Map Selection Panel
+#### Section A - Map Selection
-  - (1) There will be one panel for all three tiers consisting of 8 members of the community.
-    - (a) Any current CRC member may opt-in to membership on the map selection panel.
-    - (b) The CRC appoints all remaining members, with the final panel containing a minimum of 1 Majors, 1 Minors, and 1 Novice player, defined as being on the roster of a team at that level at the end of the previous season.

-#### Section B - Map Selection
-  - (1) Predetermined maps
-    - (a) For each tier, the Map Selection Panel will be responsible for selecting 9 predetermined maps by a method of their own choosing.
+  - (1) For each tier, the CRC will be responsible for selecting 15 predetermined maps by a method of their own choosing.
-    - (b) Predetermined maps will be announced as early as possible and before signups for any tier have been closed.
-  - (1) Team home maps
-    - (a) Following week 1 games, each team will have 24 hours to submit one home map in the absense of additional deadlines announced by the CRC.
-    - (b) A home map submission will require a fortunatemaps ID as well as a designation of "Kiss" or "No-kiss".
-    - (b) Each home map will be subject to approval by the Map Selection Panel.
-      - (i) Approved maps may be rejected by a successful captains veto of 70% or greater of the relevant tier.
-"No-kiss" designations are not available for veto.
-    - (c) Home maps may only be submitted for approval when they adhere to the following guidelines:
-      - (i) Must not be the same or similar to any predetermined map for that tier.
-      - (ii) Must not be the same or similar to any other approved home map for that tier.
-        - (1) Disputes will be resolved with the home map being granted to the team which finished the auction draft with the most remaining TagCoins or random generator if not applicable.
-        - (2) Maps submitted after the 24 hour deadline will be awarded on a first-come first-served basis.
-      - (iii) "Same or similar" will be recognized as lacking meaningful game-flow changing edits.
-      - (iv) Must maintain competitive integrity as determined by the Map Selection panel.
-    - (d) Home maps may not be re-submitted or altered at any point during the season, including "Kiss" or "No-kiss" designations.
-      - (i) Exceptions may be approved by the Map Selection Panel to fix unforseen map mechanisms.
+  - (2) Map rotations will be standardized across all tiers of NALTP.

-#### Section C - Map distribution
+#### Section B - Map distribution
   - (1) There will be three tiers of maps selected.
     - (a) High priority:
       - (i) There will be 4 maps played 4 times each and 1 additional map played 5 times.
-    - (b) Low priority:
+    - (b) Medium priority:
       - (i) There will be 4 maps played 2 times each.
-    - (c) Home maps:
+    - (c) Low priority:
-      - (i) There will be 1 map per team played 3 times by that team and a maximum of 1 time by any other team (for a total of 6 times played on any home map).
+      - (i) There will be 6 maps played 1 time each.

-#### Section D - Playoffs
+#### Section C - Playoffs
-  - (1) All predetermined maps from the regular season will be eligible in playoffs.
+  - (1) All predetermined maps from the regular season will be eligible for pick/ban in playoffs.
-  - (2) The home map of the higher seed will be eligible in each matchup of the playoffs
-  - (3) The home map of the lower seed will be eligible only in the final round of the playoffs.

 ___
 ### Article VII - Matches